JamesHusband/Portofilo/README.md

 - **Projects**: Showcase of featured projects
 - **Contact**: Get in touch section with social links

-## 🎨 Customization

-1. Update `globals.css` to modify the color scheme and typography
-2. Edit component content in the respective files under `components/`
-3. Replace images in the `public/` directory
-4. Update metadata in `layout.tsx`

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).